keptn/lifecycle-toolkit/.github/PULL_REQUEST_TEMPLATE/pr-template.md

 <!-- DOCS SECTION -->
 <!-- USE THIS FOR DOCS CONTRIBUTIONS -->

-# Description
+# Summary

 Please include a short summary of the changes and the related issue.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

 Fixes # (issue)

-# Checklist:
+# Checks

 - [ ] My PR fulfills the Definition of Done of the corresponding issue and not more (or parts if the issue is separated into multiple PRs)